rcywang/d-wave-demodoc/docs/samples.rst

     <h3>Statement of Intent: Academic Goals</h3>

-*This is an exerpt from my UBC graduate studies (MSc) application for Fall 2021.
+*This is an excerpt from my UBC graduate studies (MSc) application for Fall 2021.
 It contains a detailed description of two of my research areas of interest:*

     High-energy astrophysics
-        My post-graduate (BSc) with Dr. Jeremy Heyl was focused on the effects of strong-field QED on polarized emission from isolated neutron stars (NS) -- a phenomenon known as **vacuum birefringence** [#foot2]_.
+        My post-graduate (BSc) work with Dr. Jeremy Heyl was focused on the effects of strong-field QED on polarized emission from isolated neutron stars (NS) -- a phenomenon known as **vacuum birefringence** [#foot2]_.
 Related to my interest in NSs is determining the full equation of state (EoS) for cold, dense matter (*nuclear physics*).
 The EoS is incomplete for matter above a critical nuclear saturation density; such matter is thought to exist only in the cores of NSs.

     Atomic, molecular, and optical (AMO) physics